 Perfusion cell culture utilizes a cell retention device and continuous media exchange to achieve and maintain high cell densities and viabilities over extended periods of time, typically weeks.
 The cell retention device retains cells inside the bioreactor, while fresh media is added, and product of interest, waste products and spent (or depleted) media are continuously removed.
 Fresh media is provided at the same rate that product and spent media are removed from the bioreactor.
 Hollow fiber-based membrane filters acts as the most reliable and commonly used membrane type.
-Long term perfusion is just one application of prefusion and contrasts with shorter time based perfusion applications, such as HPH that focus on intensifying fed patch processes over the course of days.
+Long term perfusion is just one application of perfusion and contrasts with shorter time based perfusion applications, such as High Productivity Harvest (HPH) that focus on intensifying fed patch processes over the course of days.
 Perfusion may also be used to intensify the seed train with reduced steps and faster overall time to production.

 Early perfusion technologies, developed during the 1980s, frequently negatively impacted cell health and entailed complicated engineering scale-up.
 Despite promising advantages, adoption was not widespread.
 In addition, advances in cell line engineering, media composition, and bioreactor design generated multiple-fold increases in product titer from batch and fed-batch cell cultures, temporarily reducing the need for, and the impact of, perfusion cell culture approaches.